Would you like to view this website in another language?

 1. Understand the new hire's background

-Take the time to revisit the new hire's resume, portfolio, or any work samples they might have shared.
-Familiarize yourself with their experiences and skills.
-This will help in tailoring the orientation to suit their existing knowledge and also bridge any gaps.
+Review the new hire's resume, portfolio, or work samples to tailor the orientation to their experience and bridge any gaps.

 2. Organize the necessary materials

-Ensure that you have a clear agenda for the orientation day.
-Prepare all relevant documents, ranging from company policies to job-specific guides.
-Using a well-structured orientation checklist can help ensure that no essential topic is overlooked.
+Prepare a clear agenda and all relevant documents—from company policies to job-specific guides.
+A structured checklist ensures no essential topic is missed.

 3. Set up the logistics